datasharingframework/dsf-process-tutorial/exercises/exercise-4.md

    You can base this [Task](../learning/concepts/fhir/task.md) profile off the `StructureDefinition/task-start-dic-process.xml` resource.
 Then look for elements that need to be added, changed or can be omitted.
     </details>
 1. Create a new [ActivityDefinition](../learning/concepts/fhir/activitydefinition.md) resource for the `dsfdev_cosProcess` and configure the authorization extension to allow the `Test_DIC` organization as the requester and the `Test_COS` organization as the recipient.
+The file has to be called `cos-process.xml`.
    <details>
    <summary>Don't know how to get started?</summary>